MitchellX/deepfake-models/README.md

 In order to protect the authors' intellectual property rights, I will **not** upload their codes and model parameters.
 If necessary, please click the `code` link switching to their GitHub page to download.

 The "ours" column refers to our unpublished work.
-And here is the faceswapped [videos](https://mitchellx.github.io/#video).
+And here are some faceswapped [videos](https://mitchellx.github.io/#video).

 ![](./image_results/celeba_re.png)